josephmisiti/awesome-machine-learning/README.md

 #### Natural Language Processing

 * [NLTK](http://www.nltk.org/) - A leading platform for building Python programs to work with human language data.
+* [OpenCV](http://opencv.org) - OpenCV has C++, C, Python, Java and MATLAB interfaces and supports Windows, Linux, Android and Mac OS.
+It has C++, C, Python, Java and MATLAB interfaces and supports Windows, Linux, Android and Mac OS.
 * [Pattern](http://www.clips.ua.ac.be/pattern) - A web mining module for the Python programming language.
 It has tools for natural language processing, machine learning, among others.
 * [TextBlob](http://textblob.readthedocs.org/) - Providing a consistent API for diving into common natural language processing (NLP) tasks.
 Stands on the giant shoulders of NLTK and Pattern, and plays nicely with both.
 * [jieba](https://github.com/fxsjy/jieba#jieba-1) - Chinese Words Segmentation Utilities.